 The TMAI aims to preserve, promote and practise Sowa Rigpa, the traditional Tibetan system of medicine, astronomy and astrology.
 The mission statement of TMAI also includes education and higher studies in the fields of Tibetan medicine and astrology, research and collaboration with scholars and institutes in India and abroad between different healing systems, and to produce Tibetan medicines in an environmentally sensitive manner.

 The TMAI headquarters at Dharamsala consist of numerous academic and administrative departments.
-The institute is run by a governing body of ten members, which includes Health Kalon as a chairman (served by the officiating officer from the Central Tibetan Administration) and a secretary (served by the director of the TMAI).
-The institute today employs 521 staff members which includes Administrative, Medical, Astrologer and temporary workers.
+The institute is led by an eleven-member governing body, which comprises Health Kalon as chairman (served by the officiating officer from the Central Tibetan Administration) and a secretary (served by the TMAI director).
+At present Men-Tsee-Khang is a full-fledged Institute with a workforce of 645.
+And the institute runs a wide network of 57+ branch medical clinics and Wellness centers and 2 colleges.

 Website: https://mentseekhang.org/